-A.7.1.10.2.1.
-Provide McMurdo Weather Office with intentions or plans regarding closing/opening of airfields and associated roads.
+A.7.1.10.2.1.Provide McMurdo Weather Office with intentions or plans regarding closing/opening of airfields and associated roads.

-A.7.1.11.
-NSF Prime Contractor's Fixed Wing Coordinator (McMurdo station)
+- A.7.1.11.
+NSF Prime Contractor's Aviation Operations Manager (McMurdo Station) - A.7.1.11.1.
+Aviation Meteorological Services

 A.7.1.11.1.1.
-Provide VFR Briefing of the day no later than 1700 UTC
+Provide VFR Briefing of the day no later than 1700 UTC.

 A.7.1.11.1.2.
-Provide updated VFR Briefing, allowing 30 minutes for each change in landing site, upon receipt of an updated Fixed Wing Schedule
+Provide updated VFR Briefing, allowing 30 minutes for each change in landing site, upon receipt of an updated Fixed Wing Schedule.

 A.7.1.11.1.3.
-Attend the twice weekly Air Operations Planning Board (AOPB) chaired by the NSF Prime Contractor's Aviation Operations Supervisor and provide weather impacts on scheduled airlift missions
+Attend the twice weekly Air Operations Planning Board (AOPB) chaired by the NSF Prime Contractor's Aviation Operations leadership and provide weather impacts on scheduled airlift missions.

 A.7.1.11.1.4.
-Provide weather situational awareness briefings to the day and night shift Aviation Operations Coordinators
+Provide weather situational awareness briefings to the day and night shift Aviation Operations Staff.

 A.7.1.11.2.1.
-Include McMurdo Weather Office and SOPP Remote Operations Facility on distribution of all Fixed Wing Schedules
+Include McMurdo Weather Office and NPP Remote Operations Facility on distribution of all Fixed Wing Schedules

 A.7.1.11.2.2.
-Fixed Wing Flight Schedule should contain all fixed-wing missions, including Unmanned Aerial Systems (UAS) flights, flights of our USAP Participating Partners, and flights of Non-Governmental Activities (NGA's) for which NSF has made prior agreements to provide aviation meteorological services support
+Fixed Wing Flight Schedule should contain all fixed-wing missions, including Unmanned Aerial Systems (UAS) flights, flights of our USAP Participating Partners, and flights of Non-Governmental Activities (NGA's) for which NSF has made prior agreements to provide aviation meteorological services support.

-A.7.1.12.
-NSF Prime Contractor's Science Support
+- A.7.1.12.
+NSF Prime Contractor's Science Support - A.7.1.12.1.
+Aviation Meteorological Services

 A.7.1.12.1.1.
-Provide aviation weather forecasts for helicopter detachment when embarked on USAP research vessels
+Provide aviation weather forecasts for helicopter detachment when embarked on USAP research vessels.

 A.7.1.12.1.2.
-Provide quality control for the outlying field camp weather observations prior to dissemination
+Provide quality control for the outlying field camp weather observations prior to dissemination.

 A.7.1.12.1.3.
-Provide Portable Polar Meteorological Kit (PPMK) operator training to outlying field camp observers
+Provide Portable Polar Meteorological Kit (PPMK) operator training to outlying field camp observers.

 A.7.1.12.1.4.
-Issue PPMK/s, from GEM Building 159 at McMurdo Station, to outlying field Camp Managers for selected field camps
+Issue PPMK/s, from GEM Building 159 at McMurdo Station, to outlying field Camp Managers for selected field camps.

 A.7.1.12.2.1.
-Ensure McMurdo Fixed Wing Coordinator is informed of NSF agreements with non-USAP Participating Partners that require fixed-wing aviation meteorological services
+Ensure McMurdo Fixed Wing Supervisor is informed of NSF agreements with non-USAP Participating Partners that require fixed-wing aviation meteorological services.

 A.7.1.12.2.2.
-Include the SOPP Meteorology Manager for representation at mission planning meetings for upcoming Antarctic research projects requiring aviation meteorological services support
+Include the NPP Meteorology Manager for representation at mission planning meetings for upcoming Antarctic research projects requiring aviation meteorological services support.

 A.7.1.12.2.3.
-Provide the SOPP Meteorology Manager all meteorological support requests contained in submitted Support Information Packages (SIP)
+Provide the NPP Meteorology Manager all meteorological support requests contained in submitted Support Information Packages (SIP)

 A.7.1.13.
 Properly trained NSF Prime Contractor personnel or grantees provide aviation METAR weather observations at the South Pole Station and outlying field camps.
 These observations are required and taken a minimum of three times a day at 0000Z, 0600Z, and 1800Z.
 Observation frequency increases to hourly, commencing six hours prior to aircraft departure for the camp, and continues through the duration of flight operations.
 SPECI observations are provided as required.
-Field camps designated for back-up missions increase frequency of observations to every three hours, commencing six hours prior to aircraft departure for primary camp, and continues through the durations.
+Field camps designated for back-up missions increase frequency of observations to every three hours, commencing six hours prior to aircraft departure for primary camp, and continues through the duration of flight operations.